 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-College of the Siskiyous was not ranked in College Factual's 2021 Best Overall Colleges report.
-This could be for a number of reasons, including lack of data.
+College of the Siskiyous was not ranked in College Factual's Best Overall Colleges report this year.
+This may be because not enough data was available.

 Returning adults and other non-traditional students may appreciate the fact that College of the Siskiyous has an open admissions policy.
 This means that you'll only have to submit basic materials, which may include proof that you completed high school or an equivalent program.

 With a student to faculty ratio of 16 to 1, College of the Siskiyous is about average in this regard as the nationwide rate is 15 to 1.
 While this does not translate directly to class size, it's a good indicator of how much time professors will have to spend with their students on a one-on-one basis.